denisvrdoljak/DenissTableauWorkshop/README.md

+# Preparation for May 25th
+##### After last week's class, we decided to make this seminar more workshop like than a lecture.
+##### Therefore, this week's workshop will be more hands on and fun.

+## Here is what you are going to do (on the day of workshop or you can start early):
+Find a "good" data set.
+Don't worry.
+We will go over what is a good dataset on the day of the seminar.

+Load the data into Tableau and find 3 interesting things/observations that you find.

+Visualize these interesting things into something you can present with Tableau.

+You will be divided into groups so that you all can learn from each other.

 # Tableau Workshop May 2019
 ##### This is a workshop designed to learn how to use Tableau in 3 short weekend sessions
 ![](image/T_logo.png)